BWF World Tour Finals

 The BWF World Tour Finals, officially HSBC BWF World Tour Finals, which succeeds BWF Super Series Finals, is an annual season finale badminton tournament which is held every December of a year where the players with the most points from that calendar year's events of the BWF World Tour compete for total prize money of at least US$ 2,500,000.

 Features

 Prize money

-The tournament offers total prize money of USD$3,000,000.
+The tournament offers total prize money of US$3,000,000.
 The prize money is distributed via the following formula: